Tiffany Delcour Board Chair

 Tiffany is from a small town in Southern Missouri and attended college at Central Methodist University.
 In 2004 she moved to New Orleans to continue her education at Tulane University School of Public Health.
 One year into Tiffany’s education at Tulane Hurricane Katrina struck New Orleans.
 Upon her return to the city Tiffany finished her degree and remained at Tulane as a research assistant and began to work closely with the Recovery School District and the Environmental Protection Agency to better understand how school facilities and the indoor environment impacted the health of students and staff.
-Today she continues this work as the Recovery School District's Assistant Superintendent of Operations along with many other volunteer interests she has outside of education.
-Currently Tiffany is the Vice-Chair of the WWNO Executive Council and the Secretary and Fundraising Chair of Luke's House.
-She also serves as committee member of the Touro Foundation Gala and completed the Rosenblum Health Care Leadership series in Fall 2016.
+Today she continues this work at NOLA Public Schools as the Chief Operations Officer.
+Currently Tiffany is the Chair of Luke's House and also serves as a board member of the Touro Infirmary Foundation.

 James Comeaux, LCSW Treasurer

 Mr. Comeaux holds a master’s degree in Social Work from Tulane University and is a Licensed Clinical Social Worker (Completed 1990).
 He has worked in a variety of mental and behavioral health settings.